Malivil/TTT-Randomat-20/README.md

 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - joelmw10er from the Custom Roles for TTT Discord for the idea for the "Poltergeists" event
 - Alkomere from the Yogscast twitch chat for the idea for the "T-Rex Vision" event
+- [AshuraaHunter](https://github.com/AshuraaHunter) from GitHub for the idea for adding player names to the "Typeracer" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
 - [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror", for the "I don't think you realise the gravity of the situation." event, for the "Ransomat" event, and for the idea for the "Betrayed", "Clownin' Around", and "praW emiT" events
 - [The Stig](https://steamcommunity.com/id/The-Stig-294) for the idea of adding a round time ConVar to the "Prop Hunt" event and for the idea (and code) for the "Fog of War" event